Roots Leadership Council

 - Attend all practices and tournaments.
-If a circumstance arises where an Athlete Advisory Council member will miss practice, communicate first with the coaching staff about the absence and then (if approved by the coaching staff) notify teammates of the upcoming absence.
+If a circumstance arises where a Leadership Council member will miss practice, communicate first with coaching staff about the absence and then (if approved by the coaching staff) notify teammates of the upcoming absence.

 - Designate uniform and practice apparel schedules and communicate with teammates to ensure everyone has the same uniform and practice apparel.

 - Facilitate team warmup at practices and tournaments.